Germany’s Political Turmoil Is Bad News for Europe

-Germany finally came one step closer to forming a government on Friday, months after an election that saw both of its major parties lose seats, empowered the far-right, and left Chancellor Angela Merkel scrambling to assemble a coalition, even as she secured a fourth term in office.
+Germany finally came one step closer to forming a government on Friday, months after an election that saw both of its major parties lose seats, empowered the far right, and left Chancellor Angela Merkel scrambling to assemble a coalition, even as she secured a fourth term in office.

-After a week of marathon negotiations, culminating in a nearly 24-hour session from Thursday into Friday, Merkel’s center-right Christian Democratic Union (CDU), its Bavarian sister party the Christian Social Union (CSU), and their traditional rivals the Social Democrats (SPD) emerged with a framework for re-launching the “grand coalition” that Merkel presided over after the 2005 and 2013 elections.
+After a week of marathon negotiations, culminating in a nearly 24-hour session from Thursday into Friday, Merkel’s center-right Christian Democratic Union (CDU), its Bavarian sister party the Christian Social Union (CSU), and their traditional rivals the Social Democrats (SPD) emerged with a framework for relaunching the “grand coalition” that Merkel presided over after the 2005 and 2013 elections.

 The SPD had originally ruled out reforming the grand coalition after September’s elections, but reconsidered after Merkel’s first attempt to form a coalition with the environmentalist Green Party and the neoliberal Free Democratic Party fell through.
 “At a time when [German] society is drifting apart, we wanted to hold the society together,” SPD chairman Martin Schulz said after the preliminary deal was announced on Friday.

 One downside to the grand coalition is that it leaves the right-wing nationalist Alternative for Germany (AfD), which made a surprisingly strong showing in September’s polls, as the largest opposition party, giving it a number of advantages including public funding and leadership roles in some parliamentary committees.
-The AfD, the closest thing to Nazis to win seats in the Bundestag since the actual Nazis, ran a racially-inflected populist campaign that capitalized on widespread anxieties about the influx of refugees and migrants from the Muslim Middle East, which the AfD said were threatening both Germany’s national security and its national identity.
+The AfD, the closest thing to Nazis to win seats in the Bundestag since the actual Nazis, ran a racially inflected populist campaign that capitalized on widespread anxieties about the influx of refugees and migrants from the Muslim Middle East, which the AfD said were threatening both Germany’s national security and its national identity.

 Friday’s breakthrough is just the first phase of the coalition process; the leaders must now get their parties to sign off on the framework.
 For the Social Democrats, that means putting it to a vote next Sunday among their entire membership, who are likely to balk at some of the compromises it contains.
 That puts Schulz in the delicate position of persuading his party to form another government with Merkel after having vowed never to do so again.